Korean Letters: A Guide to the Korean Alphabet

-Now, if you’re a beginner learner, you will need to learn not only how letters are pronounced, but also their names.
+Now, if you’re a beginner learner, you will need to learn not only the prounciation of Korean letters, but also their names.
 That way, if you don’t remember how to pronounce a word, you can spell it out by saying the name of the Korean letters.
 (However, be careful not to overuse this technique and only employ it as a last resource!)

 As you might have noticed, the table includes both simple and complex consonants.
-So, now let’s see how vowels are arranged and what they are called.
+So, now let’s focus on vowels.
 Feeling overwhelmed already?
 Don’t worry.
 Since the vowels’ names mirror the sounds they make, this bit will be easy.

 As you can see, learning how to use Korean letters is not as hard as it seems.
 With a little (okay, a lot of!) study and motivation, and above all, lots of exposure to spoken Korean, you will get there faster than you might have thought.